John C. McAdams: Career

 McAdams taught courses on American politics and public policy and the John F. Kennedy assassination and has been published in the American Journal of Political Science, Journal of Politics, Sociological Quarterly, and Law and Contemporary Problems.

-McAdams maintained The Kennedy Assassination Home Page, a web page of articles, resources, and links devoted to debunking various conspiracies regarding the assassination.
+McAdams maintained The Kennedy Assassination Home Page, a website of articles, resources and links devoted to debunking various conspiracies regarding the assassination.
 The site has been called "impressively comprehensive", "the best gateway to serious and reliable materials" and "the best collection of Kennedy assassination-related information."
 He was also the moderator of the Usenet group alt.assassination.jfk.
 He is the author of the book JFK Assassination Logic: How to Think about Claims of Conspiracy (2011).